qgis/QGIS-Documentation/docs/user_manual/managing_data_source/supported_data.rst

 Retrieving features from a PostgreSQL database can be time-consuming, especially over a network.
-You can improve the drawing performance of PostgreSQL layers by ensuring that a PostGIS spatial index exists on each layer in the database.
+You can improve the drawing performance of PostgreSQL layers by ensuring that a spatial index exists on each layer in the database.
 PostGIS supports creation of a GiST (Generalized Search Tree) index to speed up spatial searching (GiST index information is taken from the PostGIS documentation available at https://postgis.net).